Harry-Yates/Harry-Yates/README.md

 Portfolio · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Based in Stockholm · *Expect partly cloudy conditions with clear spells*
+Based in Stockholm · *You can expect partly cloudy in the morning, with clearing in the afternoon*

-# 16°
+# 17°
-☁️ **Partly cloudy with scattered cloud cover**
+☁️ **Overcast conditions with complete cloud cover**

 **↑** 22° **↓** 13°